Product Description

 Frequently Asked Questions

-A: The 2200789-51 is a polyurethane wheel designed for electric lift truck and pallet truck applications.
+A: The 2200789-51 polyurethane wheel is designed for electric lift truck and pallet truck applications.
 It is compatible with electric pallet jacks, electric forklifts, and material handling equipment from manufacturers including Crown, Raymond, Toyota, and similar brands.
-Verify mounting bolt hole pattern and bore size match your equipment.
+Always verify that the mounting bolt hole pattern and bore size match your specific equipment before installation.

-A: The 2200789-51 polyurethane tread material is resistant to common warehouse chemicals, hydraulic oils, and petroleum products.
-This chemical and oil resistance extends wheel life in environments where leaks or spills occur regularly.
-The polyolefin core provides additional durability against degradation.
+A: Yes.
+The polyurethane tread material is resistant to common warehouse chemicals, hydraulic oils, and petroleum products.
+This chemical and oil resistance significantly extends wheel life in environments where spills or leaks occur regularly.
+The polyolefin core provides additional durability against degradation from these substances.